Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Connection between LERRW and a RWRE on trees

 Moreover, since our graph is a tree, the electrical resistance between any two vertices is given by

 where in the first sum, $E_{u,v}$ is the set of edges contained in $[u,v]$.
-Consequently, $R$ defines a metric on $T$.
+Clearly, $R$ defines a metric on $T$ (this also follows from a more general result of Tetali \cite{Tetali}).
 We will take the measure

-This is the stationary reversible measure for a stochastic process associated with $(T,R,\rho)$.
+This is the stationary reversible measure for a stochastic process associated with $(T,R,O)$.
 This stochastic process has generator which acts on $L^2(T,\mu)$ as follows:

-(see \cite[Section 2]{croydon2018introduction} for more details on the correspondence between metric measure spaces and stochastic processes).
+(see \cite[Section 2]{croydon2018introduction} for more details on the correspondence between graphs equipped with edge conductances and a measure, and stochastic processes).
 This stochastic process is a continuous-time random walk $Z$ having $\textsf{exp}(1)$ holding time at each non-root vertex, and at each jump time, the random walk traverses an edge incident to its previous state, chosen with probability proportional to the conductance of each of the available edges.
-At the base, $Z$ jumps from $\overleftarrow{\rho}$ to $\rho$ with rate $c(\{\overleftarrow{\rho},\rho\})/\mu(\overleftarrow{\rho})=\infty$, i.e. the expected holding time at $\overleftarrow{\rho}$ is 0.
+At the base, $Z$ jumps from $\overleftarrow{O}$ to $O$ with rate $c(\{\overleftarrow{O},O\})/\mu(\overleftarrow{O})=\infty$, i.e. the expected holding time at $\overleftarrow{O}$ is 0.
 The random walk transitions from the base to the root with probability 1.
-Moreover, the overall rate at which $Z$ jumps from $\rho$ to one of its children is $1$.
+Moreover, the overall rate at which $Z$ jumps from $O$ to its collection of children is $1$.